shirish93/shirish93.github.io/_posts/2024-02-16-checklist-manifesto.md

 A review of Atul Gawande's seminal book ~ The Checklist Manifesto ~ and the lessons it holds for engineers and engineering leaders.

 For software engineers and leaders focused on building high-performing systems and teams and reducing errors, Atul Gawande's "The Checklist Manifesto" offers a simple but potent solution: checklists.
-While the book targets a broader audience, its message translates clearly to the world of software development.
+While the book targets a broader audience, its message translates clearly to software engineering.

 **Why Checklists?
 Powerful Simplicity:**